-- 10.1 The Council has attempted to obtain ownership of the Order Land by agreement.
-To this end, the Council has sought to enter into negotiations with owners by way of letters/discussions dating from Although the Council is committed to pursuing these negotiations in good faith, until such a time as the Order may be confirmed by the Secretary of State, the Council considered it important to promote the Order so that the site may be assembled and infrastructure works completed without delay.
-This is in accordance with DCLG Guidance. - 10.2 The Council acknowledges that compulsory purchase powers are only to be exercised as a matter of last resort and has adopted the approach outlined above as a result. - 10.3 In seeking to purchase the Order Land by agreement, the Council has been offering sums which it considers to represent open market value and has been paying additional sums that would be due and payable if the Order was already in place.
-The Council has given approval for this by way of resolution of the Executive on 24 August 2017 (Document 3).

-10.4 To date the Council has acquired ownership of plots that comprise part of the Order Land.
+- 10.1 The Council has been actively pursuing the acquisition of outstanding interests within the Order Land in an attempt to obtain ownership of the Order Land by agreement.
+The owner is being offered compensation at open market value in accordance with MHCLG Guidance.
+Although the Council is committed to pursuing these negotiations in good faith, until such a time as the Order may be confirmed by the Secretary of State, the Council considered it important to promote the Order so that the Phase 2 extension may be constructed and the Strategic Employment Site envisaged in Policy WRK3 of the Core Strategy may be delivered without delay. - 10.2 The Council acknowledges that compulsory purchase powers are only to be exercised as a matter of last resort and has adopted the approach outlined above as a result. - 10.3 In seeking to purchase the Order Land by agreement, the Council has been offering sums which it considers to represent open market value and has been paying additional sums that would be due and payable if the Order was already in place.
+The Council has given approval for this by way of resolution of the Policy & Resources Committee on 28th August 2018 (Document 24). - 10.4 To date the Council has not acquired title to any of the Order Land.